-Based on the results of the background research and field review, one potential BHR was identified within the Project Study Area (see Table 4-6).
+Based on the results of the background research and field review, one potential Built Heritage Resource (BHR) was identified within the Project Study Area.
 More information on this property is presented in Appendix A of Appendix D and mapping is provided in Appendix B of Appendix D of this EPR.
+A Heritage Impact Assessment (HIA) was completed by ERA, as part of the 2150 Lakeshore Development, which identified the BHR, as identified in Table 4-4.
+A copy of the HIA is included in Appendix D.